About Dr. Angela Chen

 How I provide support

-A combination of graduate training and learning more about myself and other people’s journeys has led me to develop a passion for teaching Millennials like me to live an expansive, values-based life, without letting fear and doubt hold them back.
-My passion has led me to spend more than 10 years treating individuals in schools, clinics, and hospitals.
+A combination of graduate training and learning more about myself and other people’s journeys has led me to develop a passion for teaching Millennials to also be kinder to themselves and live an expansive, values-based life, without letting fear and doubt hold them back with the use of ACT and CBT.
+My passion has led me to spend more than 10 years evaluating and treating individuals in schools, clinics, and hospitals using a combination of these therapeutic approaches.
 It’s also led me to become actively involved in research, teaching, and mentorship related to clinical and academic work.

 Think I’m the right therapist for you?